Shot All to Hell: Plot

 Paxton (Sam Anderson) wakes up in the middle of the night when Mooney (William Gregory Lee) calls him to tell him that they found six corpses in his funeral home associated with a shooting, causing Paxton to deduce Boyd (Walton Goggins) is alive.
 When he hangs up, he finds Boyd in his bedroom, who taunts him by saying that his reputation and legacy are ruined.
 He then shoots Paxton in the mouth and stages his death to make it look like a suicide.

 In Windsor, Ontario, Al Sura (Will Sasso) is killed by a hitman named Elias Marcos (Alan Tudyk) after confessing to all the crimes committed by his associates.
 Meanwhile, Wendy (Alicia Witt) arrives in Harlan and takes custody of Kendal (Jacob Lofland) from Alison (Amy Smart).
 Raylan (Timothy Olyphant) tells her that he wants the Crowes out of Kentucky and plans to reinstate their parole.
 Art (Nick Searcy) watches a meeting between Duffy (Jere Burns) and Picker (John Kapelos) when he notices Marcos nearby.
 He talks with Marcos outside a fast-food restaurant and threatens him to leave.
-Art then talks with Duffy and Picker in the restaurant, when Marco enters and demands that they hand over Picker.
+Art then talks with Duffy and Picker in the restaurant, when Marcos enters and demands that they hand over Picker.
 Art dissuades him and Marcos leaves.

 Daryl (Michael Rapaport) and Baptiste (Edi Gathegi) visit Boyd at his bar, demanding that he returns the money that he stole from Dewey (Damon Herriman).
 Boyd and Jimmy (Jesse Luken) force them to leave when they threaten them with guns.
 Boyd meets with Hot Rod (Mickey Jones) about partnering in smuggling heroin to Mexico but Hot Rod is very skeptical of its success.
 He later meets with Mooney and Mara (Karolina Wydra) in a restaurant and after Mooney states that Paxton will now be responsible for the corpses, a hitman hired by Boyd enters and kills Mooney.
 Boyd tells Mara that the man is dying and he supplied his family with the money that he was going to give to Mara.
 He tells Mara to leave Harlan and never come back.
 With Mooney's and Paxton's deaths, the case against Ava (Joelle Carter) is dropped and she will be released the next day.